EsabellB15/Hello-World/README.md

 # Hello-World
-This is my first repository as an Umuzi Web-developer student
+This is my first 1st self made branch after the 1st main default branch